rstats-tartu/regex-slides/README.md

 # regex-slides

-Introductory slides to regular expressions, based on regex help
+Introductory slides to regular expressions, based on regex help, and to categorical variables.